 Acid-causing bacteria cause cavities.
 This can affect both the outer coating of your tooth (enamel) and the inner layer (dentin).
-When teeth decay, it is very important that they are treated promptly to protect your tooth from further deterioration and damage, such as an abscess.
-Our team at Advanced Dental Arts helps protect teeth damaged by cavities with dental fillings in NYC.
+When teeth decay, it is very important that they are treated promptly to protect your tooth from further deterioration and damage, such as an abscess or infection.
+Our team at Advanced Dental Arts helps repair and protect teeth damaged by cavities with dental fillings in NYC.

 Signs of Tooth Decay